 - If you smoke, quit!
 Stopping smoking reduces the risk of complications from surgery.

 - Try to lose extra weight if you are going to get joint replacement surgery.
 Less weight means less stress on the artificial hip or knee, so it will last longer.

 - Prepare your home.
 You’ll need someone to help you with cooking, cleaning, and shopping while you recover.
 To make falls less likely, tape down loose carpets or electrical cords.

-There probably won’t be any complications, but it's important to watch out for them.
 Call your surgeon if you notice any of the following: